dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 us from experiencing some things and this means that there are some ideas or extensions of those ideas which aren't available to everyone.
 Or rather, those ideas are only available vicariously.
-But we should embrace those peope who can expand our minds by sharing experiences that we can't have or can't truly know.
+But we should embrace those people who can expand our minds by sharing experiences that we can't have or can't truly know.

 Wisdom is knowing what to do when you do not know.
 You need to have